 In 1890, with 26 students (day and boarding) enrolled, the government agreed to pay the teacher’s salary and, in 1891, issued the first per capita boarding school grant.
 At that time, 17 children were enrolled as boarders and 16 as day students.
 The day school ceased operations at the end of the 1892/93 school year.

 In addition to Sioux people, many Ojibway people lived in and around Portage la Prairie.
-In 1876, as signatories to Treaty 1, they were allotted reserves, and what had been known as the Portage la Prairie band divided into three groups, settling at Swan Lake, Long Plain, and White Mud River (now called Sandy Bay).
+In 1876, as signatories to Treaty 1, they were allotted reserves, and what had been known as the Portage la Prairie First Nation divided into three groups, settling at Swan Lake, Long Plain, and White Mud River (now called Sandy Bay).